jsmrcaga/fishingrod/README.md

 `NOTE:` this is not intended to be a full-featured http package, or a full-tested module.
 This is a simple, working http module, that permits very simple requests. `Do not use in production without testing`.

-fishingrod was made to have lasting configuration, meaning that if we set `options` to https, `example.com` once, they will remain the same until changed.

 Every new call to `fish` will modify the general options.

 ## Example